Camila-Ribeiro/Body-Balance_Milestone-Project/README.md

    - Also users can sort products by price (low to high or high to low), rating (low to high or high to low), name (A-Z or Z-a) and category (A-Z or Z-a).
    - Users, anonymous users and superuser can see the same content described above.

-- Products Details - this page displays product details such as produc name, rating, category, price, size, quantity and a button "buy" which redirect the user to the "shop bag" page.
+- Products Details - this page displays product details such as product name, rating, category, price, size, quantity and a button "buy" which redirect the user to the "shop bag" page.
-   - Registared users can purchase the plan clicking on "Subscribe" button where redirects the user to the "Stripe checkout".
+   - Registered users can purchase the plan clicking on "Subscribe" button where redirects the user to the "Stripe checkout".
    - For anonymous users it displays the same content.
    - For superusers it displays the same content described above plus an "Edit" button where redirects to the "Edit Product"page.